 The coronavirus outbreak and resulting lockdown measures had an adverse impact on the global economy.
 Due to the nature of its business and investment portfolio, the Company was not affected materially by the changed economic environment and remained very well capitalised throughout the year.
-As the Company and its service providers were well prepared for remote working, operations and services to customers continued seamlessly during 2020.
+As the Company and its service providers were well prepared for remote working, operations and services to customers continued seamlessly during 2021.

 There remains uncertainty over the eventual impact of the pandemic, including on future rates of mortality and on the wider health impacts from the deferral of non Covid-19 related medical treatments.
-However, the Company had no material adverse experience as a result of the Covid-19 pandemic.
-An additional €0.4m net reserve (€4.0m gross of reinsurance) was established as at year-end 2020, to cover potentially higher claims in the near future.
+However, the Company had no material adverse experience as a result of the Covid-19 pandemic during 2021.
+An additional €0.2m net reserve (€2.0m gross of reinsurance) was maintained as at year-end 2021, to cover potentially higher claims in the near future.